After No! What comes next?

 The Uluru Statement has laid down the foundation for The Freedom Declaration, which opens the path to a new type of post-industrial society that builds on the lessons of the ancestors, while exposing the poison of postmodernism that is creating a new stolen generation deprived of hope and opportunity.

-This is the hidden gem of the Uluru Statement from the Heart that can now shine brightly through The Freedom Declaration as part of Project Open Democracy and Project Common Vision.
+This is the hidden gem of the Uluru Statement from the Heart that can now shine brightly through The Freedom Declaration for Peace as part of Project Open Democracy.